Ethiopian cuisine: Gomen kitfo

 Gomen kitfo is another typical Gurage dish.
 Collard greens (ጎመን gōmen) are boiled, dried and then finely chopped and served with butter, chili and spices.
-It is a dish specially prepared for the occasion of Meskel, a very popular holiday marking the discovery of the True Cross.
+It is a dish specially prepared for the occasion of Meskel, a holiday marking the discovery of the True Cross.
 It is served along with ayibe or sometimes even kitfo in this tradition called dengesa.

 Sidama dishes

 Wassa

 The enset plant (called wesse in the Sidamo language) is central to Sidama cuisine and after grinding and fermenting the root to produce wassa, it is used in the preparation of several foods.

+Borasaame

+Borasaame is a cooked mixture of wassa and butter sometimes eaten with Ethiopian mustard greens and/or beans.
+It is traditionally eaten by hand using a false banana leaf and is served in a 'shafeta, a vase-like ceramic vessel.
+A common variant of borasaame uses maize flour instead of wassa and is called badela borasaame.
+Borasaame is typically paired with a seasoned yogurt drink called wätät.
+Both are common foods for funerals and the celebration of Fichee Chambalaalla, the Sidama new year.